-- 3.1 accreditation: The procedure by which an authoritative body gives formal recognition that a body or person is competent to carry our specific tasks. - 3.2 applicant: A person or body that seeks to obtain a license from a certification body. - 3.3 appraiser: A person who monitors the work of a candidate on the job and conducts the performance appraisal component of the certification system. - 3.4 audit: An assessment against standards - 3.5 candidate: An applicant who is eligible to take an examination. - 3.6 certification body: Governmental or non-governmental body that administers a certification system and issues licenses or certificates of competence. - 3.7 certificant: Person who holds a current and valid certificate of competence. - 3.8 credentialing: The process by which an individual's education, training and work experience is reviewed against a minimum standard. - 3.9 continued competency: The process of ongoing learning, growth and professional development within a field of expertise. - 3.10 continuing education / training: A formal or informal program of continued learning and growth within an individual's profession. - 3.11 examiner: Person who conducts the performance examination component of a certification system. - 3.12 forensic specialty: A recognized area of expertise which is being applied in a legal context. - 3.13 independent: Having no vested interest in the outcome or the certification/accreditation activity documents. - 3.14 proctor: The person who administers the written or practical examination component of a certification system. - 3.15 psychometrics: Science and technology of mental measurement. - 3.16 public member: Representative of the public at large and consumers of services provided by candidates or certificants, but not an immediate stakeholder or one who derives income directly from stakeholders. - 3.17 management system: The organizational structure, responsibilities, procedures, processes and resources for implementing quality management. - 3.18 recertification: The process whereby an individual previously certified in a forensic specialty renews that certification after defined period time, after satisfying published criteria.
-Recertification may also be known as maintenance of certification. - 3.19 reliability (examinations): Degree to which an examination provides a consistent measure of competency.
+- 3.1 accreditation: The procedure by which an authoritative body gives formal recognition that a body or person is competent to carry our specific tasks. - 3.2 applicant: A person or body that seeks to obtain a license from a certification body. - 3.3 appraiser: A person who monitors the work of a candidate on the job and conducts the performance appraisal component of the certification system. - 3.4 audit: An assessment against standards. - 3.5 candidate: An applicant who is eligible to take an examination. - 3.6 certification body: Governmental or non-governmental body that administers a certification system and issues licences or certificates of competence. - 3.7 certificant: Person who holds a current and valid certificate of competence. - 3.8 credentialing: The process by which an individual's education, training and work experience is reviewed against a minimum standard. - 3.9 continued competency: The process of ongoing learning, growth and professional development within a field of expertise. - 3.10 continuing education / training: A formal or informal program of continued learning and growth within an individual's profession. - 3.11 examiner: Person who conducts the performance examination component of a certification system. - 3.12 forensic specialty: A recognized area of expertise which is being applied in a legal context. - 3.13 grandfathering: Granting certification to an individual who has not been tested for knowledge and/or competence in the field approved by the body awarding certification. - 3.14 independent: Having no vested interest in the outcome or the certification/accreditation activity documents. - 3.16 primary training: Training required to establish initial competency in a forensic speciality. - 3.16 proctor: The person who administers the written or practical examination component of a certification system. - 3.17 psychometrics: Science and technology of mental measurement. - 3.18 public member: Representative of the public at large and consumers of services provided by candidates or certificants, but not an immediate stakeholder or one who derives income directly from stakeholders. - 3.19 management system: The organizational structure, responsibilities, procedures, processes and resources for implementing quality management.

-- 3.20 stakeholders: All parties with a direct interest in the use of a certification system, including candidates, certificants, employers, authorities and specifying entities. - 3.21 study guide: Materials prepared by a certification body to acquaint applicants with test content and scope.
+- 3.20 recertification: The process whereby an individual previously certified in a forensic specialty, renews that certification after a defined period of time, after satisfying published criteria.
+Recertification may also be known as maintenance of certification. - 3.21 reliability (examinations): Degree to which an examination provides a consistent measure of competency. - 3.22 stakeholders: All parties with a direct interest in the use of a certification system, including candidates, certificants, employers, authorities and specifying entities. - 3.23 study guide: Materials prepared by a certification body to acquaint applicants with test content and scope.
 Study Guides should include, at a minimum, any books or other published material from which test questions are taken; the test format, education, training and/or experience requirements and pass/fail criteria.
-Guides may include sample questions, scenarios or practice materials. - 3.22 validity (examinations): Degree to which an examination measures those competencies it is designated to measure.
+Guides may include sample questions, scenarios or practice materials. - 3.24 validity (examinations): Degree to which an examination measures those competencies it is designated to measure.